 However, as indicated by the ambiguous results of Chinese South Africa affirmative action court case, social perceptions may ultimately determine the levels of acceptance of any ethnic minority or new migrant group.
 In the South African case, despite the protections afforded by citizenship, the constitution, and other laws, all Chinese continue to occupy a somewhat ambiguous, marginal, and in-between position in South African society.

-Harris, Karen L. (1996).
+---.
+1996.
 Gandhi, the Chinese and Passive Resistance.
-In Gandhi and South Africa: Principles and Politics, eds. by J. Brown and M. Prozesky.
+In Gandhi and South Africa: Principles and Politics, eds.
+J. Brown and M. Prozesky.
 Pietermaritzburg: University of Natal Press.

 Park, Yoon Jung and Anna Ying Chen.
-(2010).
+2010.
 Intersections of Race, Class, and Power: Chinese in Post-Apartheid Free State.
 In Society in Focus: Change, Challenge and Resistance.
-Reflections from South Africa and Beyond, ed. by Lindy Heinecken and Heidi Prozesky.
+Reflections from South Africa and Beyond, eds.
+Lindy Heinecken and Heidi Prozesky.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

 Sautman, Barry and Yan Hairong.
 2007.
 Friends and Interests: China's Distinctive Links with Africa.
 African Studies Review 50 (3): 75-114